fyyqq/feature/README.md

 <img src="https://github.com/fyyqq/feature/assets/93767398/f119e200-e58a-45b5-bedd-ea19a1c8b611" width="170">

-## Penggunaan
+## Usage

-Berikan petunjuk singkat tentang cara menggunakan aplikasi Anda.
-Misalnya:
+Provide brief instructions on how to use your application.
+For example:

-1. Clone repositori ini ke perangkat Anda.
+1. Clone this repository to your device.
-2. Buka file `index.html` menggunakan browser favorit Anda.
+2. Open the `index.html` file using your favorite browser.
-3. Mulai menjelajahi aplikasi dan mencoba fitur-fitur yang tersedia.
+3. Start exploring the application and try the available features.

-## Kontribusi
+## Contribution

-Jika Anda ingin berkontribusi pada proyek ini, silakan ikuti langkah berikut:
+If you want to contribute to this project, please follow these steps:

-1. Fork repositori ini.
+1. Fork this repository.
-2. Buat branch baru untuk fitur atau perbaikan yang ingin Anda tambahkan (`git checkout -b fitur-baru`).
+2. Create a new branch for the feature or improvement you want to add (`git checkout -b new-feature`).
-3. Lakukan perubahan yang diperlukan.
+3. Make the necessary changes.
-4. Commit perubahan Anda (`git commit -m 'Menambahkan fitur baru'`).
+4. Commit your changes (`git commit -m 'Adding new features'`).
-5. Push ke branch Anda di repositori fork (`git push origin fitur-baru`).
+5. Push to your branch in the fork repository (`git push origin new-feature`).
-6. Buat Pull Request ke branch `master` pada repositori ini.
+6. Make a Pull Request to the `master` branch on this repository.

-## Lisensi
+## License

-Tentukan jenis lisensi yang Anda gunakan untuk proyek ini.
-Misalnya:
+Specify the type of license you are using for this project.
+For example:

 Distributed under the MIT License.
 See [LICENSE](LICENSE) for more information.